vacekj/contracts/docs/CHAINS.md

 ## Arbitrum One Mainnet

-These are contracts that are created/deployed once for goerli
+These are contracts that are created/deployed once for arbitrum one mainnet

 | Contract                              | Address                                    |
 |---------------------------------------|--------------------------------------------|